 They can be binocular, or have two eyepieces to look into, or monocular, or one eyepiece to look into.

-GOOD FOR: Viewing microscopic and other images that are hard to see with the naked eye or any other things that you want to see under high magnification.
+GOOD FOR: Viewing microscopic and other images that are hard to see with the naked eye or any other things that you want to see under higher magnification.

 Stereo Microscope